anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.rst

 session (sec.mon.010) and network activity (sec.mon.012), is critical in preventing and detecting intrusions that could disrupt business operations.
-This monitoring process also allows administrators to retrace an intruder’s activity and may help correct any damage caused by the intrusion (sec.mon.011).
+This monitoring process also allows administrators to retrace an intruder's activity and may help correct any damage caused by the intrusion (sec.mon.011).

 The logs have to be continuously monitored and analysed with alerts